How to write a blog post for SEO results

 I like to make a distinction between different kinds of pages on any website:

-• Some pages are informational in nature.
-They help inform potential customers about your company, your industry, or services they need.
-These aren’t hard selling pieces of content.
+• Some pages are informational.
+They help inform potential customers about your company, your industry, or the services they need.
+These aren’t hard-selling pieces of content.
 They’re more educational and helpful.

-Of these two kinds of content, the later is what I mean by a “blog post”.
+Of these two kinds of content, the latter is what I mean by a “blog post.”
 It doesn’t have to be called a “blog” for content to function like this.
-It could be an “article”, “news”, “library”, whatever.
-The point is, your website needs supplementary content that’s not just about the hard-sell.
+It could be an “article,” “news,” “library”, whatever.
+The point is your website needs supplementary content that’s not just about the hard sell.

-But why do you need write blog content like this?
+But why do you need to write blog content like this?

 • When it comes to our SEO efforts, blog content helps: